connectome-neuprint/neuPrint/README.md

 ## neuPrint Neo4j Stored Procedures

-Place neuprint-procedures.jar into the plugins folder of your neo4j database, and restart the datbase.
+Place neuprint-procedures.jar (use neuprint-procedures-3.3.jar for Neo4j version 3.3) into the plugins folder of your neo4j database, and restart the datbase.
 Under development.
 Current features:
 1. applies time stamp to nodes when they are created, when their properties change, when relationships are changed, and when relationship properties are changed.
 2. proofreader.mergeNeurons(node1BodyId,node2BodyId,datasetLabel): For the neuron nodes with the given bodyIds within the dataset, merge neurons into a new neuron.
 Returns the new neuron node. e.g.: ``` CALL proofreader.mergeNeurons(87475,12678,"mb6") YIELD node RETURN node ```
       * The new neuron inherits all ConnectsTo, Contains, and PartOf relationships and all labels from the original neurons.